 - Visit all the UNECSO World Heritage Sites

 - Visit the Ice Cave in Summer

 - Visit the Spis Castle – UNESCO World Heritage Site

 - Rock Climbing / Abseiling at the highest indoor gym in Europe, WoodRock ( Poprad)

 - Parasailing at the High Tatras/ Tatra ( Something that I wanted to do badly too!)

 >>How to get to Kosice –

 Flights to Kosice – Daily evening flight with Turkish Airlines from Istanbul Airport.

-Alternative options involve bus rides from Poland or other flights from within Europe.
+Alternative options involve bus rides from cities in Poland (like Krakow) or other flights from within Europe.

 So how do you find Kosice so far?
 Worth the visit??